 Note: You may have to reset the clock if your battery power runs out.
 See education.ti.com for future updates on the battery and battery preservation features.

 Turning the Clock On and Off

+- 1. Press 2nd [catalog].

+- 2. Press or to scroll the CATALOG until the selection cursor points to ClockOff or ClockOn.

-- 1. Press 2nd [catalog]. - 3.
-Press [enter] [enter].
+- 3. Press [enter] [enter].

 LANGUAGE